Chart Color Schemes

 Peakhurst's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Peakhurst's health metrics are close to national benchmarks, with common health conditions among its general population being somewhat typical but higher than the national average for older cohorts.
-Private health cover is slightly lower than the average SA2 area at approximately 51% of the total population (~6,533 people), compared to 53.6% across Greater Sydney.
+Peakhurst's health metrics are close to national benchmarks with common health conditions among its general population being somewhat typical but higher than the national average for older cohorts.
+Approximately 51% of Peakhurst's total population (~6,440 people) have private health cover, compared to 54.6% across Greater Sydney.

-The most prevalent medical conditions in Peakhurst are arthritis and mental health issues, affecting 7.6% and 6.2% of residents respectively.
-Approximately 71.5% of residents report being completely free from medical ailments, compared to 77.2% across Greater Sydney.
-As of 30 June 2021, Peakhurst has 22.0% of its residents aged 65 and over (2,796 people), which is higher than the 19.1% in Greater Sydney.
-Health outcomes among seniors require more attention due to presenting some challenges compared to the broader population.
+The most common medical conditions in Peakhurst are arthritis and mental health issues, affecting 7.6 and 6.2% of residents respectively.
+A total of 71.5% of residents declare themselves completely clear of medical ailments, compared to 77.2% across Greater Sydney.
+As of the latest data (June 2021), Peakhurst has 22.0% of residents aged 65 and over (2,756 people), which is higher than the 19.1% in Greater Sydney.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health